• Skip to primary navigation

 Home • Blog Posts • French Food Guides • Food Travel From Paris

-A taste of the best French pastries and chocolate in Saint Rémy de Provence in the south of France.
+A taste of St Rémy de Provence with its best pastries and chocolate in the south of France.
 What is St Remy known for?
 It's not just a beautiful Provençal town near Avignon: it's the birthplace of Nostradamus and where Van Gogh voluntarily committed himself to an asylum at the end of his life.

 chocolate shop in Provence